ivangfr/springboot-react-keycloak/README.md

 The goal of this project is to secure `movies-app` using [`Keycloak`](https://www.keycloak.org/)(with PKCE). `movies-app` consists of two applications: one is a [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Rest API called `movies-api` and another is a [ReactJS](https://reactjs.org/) application called `movies-ui`.

+## Proof-of-Concepts & Articles

+On my website https://ivangfr.github.io/, I have compiled my Proof-of-Concepts (PoCs) and articles.
+You can easily search for the technology you are interested in by using the filter.
+Who knows, perhaps I have already implemented a PoC or written an article about what you are looking for.

 ## Additional Readings

 - \[**Medium**\] [**Implementing and Securing a Simple Spring Boot REST API with Keycloak**](https://medium.com/@ivangfr/how-to-secure-a-spring-boot-app-with-keycloak-5a931ee12c5a)